Controlling visibility

 Other visibility mechanisms

-Items can also be hidden by their primary field's visibility setting, which acts as an additional guard.
-If the reviewer hides a field during the review, any template items linked to that field are automatically hidden.
+Items can also be hidden by the primary field’s visibility setting.
+When the reviewer hides a field during the review, every template item linked to that field is hidden too - see Understanding your report template.

 Table row visibility

-Table row visibility is useful when you have a table that should always appear in the report, but some rows are only relevant in certain situations.
-For example:
+Useful when a table should always appear but some rows are only relevant in certain cases:

-• A property details table where a "strata lot" row should only appear for strata properties
+• A property details table where the strata-lot row only appears for strata properties.

-• A summary table where certain line items depend on the type of transaction
+• A summary table where line items depend on the transaction type.

-• A costs table where the purchase price is shown only when it is known
+• A costs table where the purchase price row only appears when the price is known.

 Setting row visibility